kuzzleio/kuzzle-release-tool/README.md

 - Rewrite the .travis.yml according to the version configuration in compat.json
 - Push the branch
 - Forward travis output while it runs all the tests
-- Delete the branch once finished
+- Delete the test branch once finished

+Once the tests passed:
+- Push the proposal branch on github
+- Create a pull request for the release and add the "release" label

 You must fill the compat.json to specify which version of kuzzle and proxy you want to test

-TODO:
-- Create release on github